+find your oasis MEDIA GUIDE 2022
-The Greater Palm Springs Convention & Visitors Bureau (CVB) created this resource guide for media members covering Greater Palm Springs.
-Inside, you'll find inspiration for telling stories of escape, adventure, romance and relaxation.

-Whether you're covering the destination for the first time or returning for another angle, there's always something new to discover in the nine resort cities of Palm Springs, Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, India and Coachella.
+Visit Greater Palm Springs created this resource guide for media members covering Greater Palm Springs.
+Inside, you'll find inspiration for telling stories of escape, adventure, romance, and relaxation.
+Whether you're covering the destination for the first time or returning for another angle, there's always something new to discover in the nine resort cities of Palm Springs, Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, Indio, and Coachella.
 Greater Palm Springs is exhilaration and chill.
 Adventure and art.
 Historic and modern.
 Scenic and sunny.
 There are culinary and cultural experiences around every corner.

-With the largest collection of midcentury modern architecture, a thriving music scene elevated by the Coachella Valley Music & Arts Festival, and a vibrant cocktail culture, Greater Palm Springs is Southern California's most storied resort oasis.

-A scenic drive from Los Angeles, San Diego, Phoenix and Las Vegas, Palm Springs International Airport welcomes guests from 28 nonstop and more than 500 connecting cities, making the destination an easy getaway.

-Greater Palm Springs has been known as a Hollywood hot spot since the early 1920s, when the earliest tourist hotels were established.
+With one of the world's largest collections of midcentury modern architecture, a thriving music scene elevated by the Coachella Valley Music & Arts Festival, and a vibrant cocktail culture, Greater Palm Springs is Southern California's most storied resort oasis.
+A scenic drive from Los Angeles, San Diego, Phoenix, and Las Vegas, Palm Springs International Airport welcomes guests from more than 500 connecting cities, making the destination an easy getaway.
+Greater Palm Springs has been known as a Hollywood hot spot since the 1920s, when the area's first tourist hotels were established.
 Today the destination features an array of accommodations, from luxury resorts and chic hotels to historic inns and midcentury modern home rentals.
 Filled with natural wonders-like mountains you can almost reach out and touch-the area is home to natural hot mineral springs, lush palm groves, over 100 golf courses and more than 300 days of sunshine annually.

-Offering a celebrated art and culture scene, Greater Palm Springs draws visitors internationally with year-round happenings, such as the Palm Springs International Film Festival, Desert X, Modernism Week, Coachella Valley Music & Arts Festival, Stagecoach Festival and Pride Week.
+Offering a celebrated art and culture scene, Greater Palm Springs draws visitors internationally with year-round happenings, such as the Palm Springs International Film Festival, Desert X, Modernism Week, Coachella Valley Music & Arts Festival, Stagecoach Festival, and Pride Week.
 The destination's agricultural bounty and world-class resorts draw the most innovative chefs from around the globe.
 Throughout the year, a variety of culinary festivals draw food and libation aficionados for days of dining and tastings.
 Long regarded as a mecca for wellness, beginning with the sacred hot spring used by the Cahuilla Indians for thousands of years, Greater Palm Springs continues to be a place of healing and natural beauty.
 In Greater Palm Springs, the choices are as endless as our blue skies.

+table of contents

+Location & Weather 5

+Visitor & Tourism Statistics 6

+Rooted in Nature 7

+Cities & Populations 8

+9 Resort Cities: One Beautiful Oasis 9

+Getting Here and Around T

+Where to Stay 12

+Where to Eat & Drink 12

+Safety Pledge 1;

+Storytelling 14

+Signature Events 2

+Desert Regions 23

-IOCATION + MILES
+LOCATION + WEATHER

-Greater Palm Springs (Coachella Valley) is located in the Colorado Desert in Southern California's Riverside County.
-The valley extends approximately 45 mi (72 km) southeast from the San Gorgonio Pass to the northern shore of the Salton Sea and is approximately 15 mi (24 km) wide along most of its length.
+Greater Palm Springs (the Coachella Valley) is located in the Colorado Desert in Southern California's Riverside County.
+The valley extends approximately 45 miles (72 km) southeast from the San Gorgonio Pass to the northern shore of the Salton Sea and is approximately 15 miles (24 km) wide along most of its length.
 It is bounded on the northeast by the San Bernardino and Little San Bernardino mountains and on the southwest by the San Jacinto and Santa Rosa mountains.

 CLIMATE